Dené–Caucasian languages: Macro-Caucasian

-A genitive suffix -/nV/ is also widespread among Nostratic languages.

 Karasuk

 George van Driem has proposed that the Yeniseian languages are the closest known relatives of Burushaski, based on a small number of similarities in grammar and lexicon.
 The Karasuk theory as proposed by van Driem does not address other language families that are hypothesized to belong to Dené–Caucasian, so whether the Karasuk hypothesis is compatible or not with the Macro-Caucasian hypothesis remains to be investigated.